0

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment Pharyngo-esophageal High-Resolution Manometry for swallowing disorders?
+What evidence suggests that Pharyngo-esophageal High-Resolution Manometry is effective for swallowing disorders?

 This trial is for individuals with swallowing disorders.
 Specific eligibility criteria are not provided, so it's important to contact the study organizers for detailed information on who can participate.